pyepye/ses-log-handler/README.md

 It is [best practices for managing AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html) use instance roles instead of passing access keys to your application.

-If the access_key argument is not provided then the SESHandler (which uses boto3) will fall back to getting credentials from either the instance role or environmental varibales.
+If the access_key argument is not provided then the SESHandler (which uses boto3) will fall back to getting credentials from either the instance role or environment variables.
 See the [boto3 credentials guide](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) for more information.

 #### secret_key